Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 Why Weight Changes in Perimenopause Are Not a Personal Failure

-As a Nutritional Therapy Practitioner specialising in supporting positive food and body relationships, I frequently meet women in their middle years who are experiencing shifts in how their bodies behave and look - and who are trying to make sense of an internal tug-of-war between powerful urges to to attempt to better ‘control’ their weight, shape or size or health - and an nagging inner desire to feel more accepting of themselves and their changing bodies.
+As a BANT Registered Nutritional Therapy and Behaviour Change Practitioner specialising in disordered eating, I frequently meet women in their middle years who are experiencing shifts in how their bodies behave and look - and who are trying to make sense of an internal tug-of-war between powerful urges to to attempt to better ‘control’ their weight, shape or size or health - and an nagging inner desire to feel more accepting of themselves and their changing bodies.

 Perhaps you’ve noticed your own shape shifting, your appetite changing or your energy waning.
 Maybe your clothes no longer fit as they once did.
 Maybe you’re doing everything “right,” and yet it feels like your body is no longer responding in the way it used to.